 Are Outdoor Extension Cords Waterproof?

-Before using the hosue, find the outlet end.
-Check it for water.
+Before using the extension cord, find its plug, and check it for water.
 Dry it if necessary.

-For regular maintenance putx dielectric grease in the receptacles to keep water out.
+For regular maintenance puts dielectric grease in the receptacles to keep water out.

 Assume high danger near water.